rehanvipin/work/content/spring-boot/framework.md

 # Spring Framework

 ## What?
 Why would you use it?
-It is a dependency injection framework that helps you simplify your code.
+It is a dependency injection framework that helps you simplify your code and make it more testable.
-Helps you write scalable code.
+It started as an alternative to Java 2 EE and has now grown beyond it.
+It even includes a web framework (Web MVC) within it.
 Baked in with best practices so you can focus on the business problem.

 It encourages you to use interfaces and helps minimize configuration code.